 What is the sweet spot, you ask?

-(It has been called to my attention by several readers of this blog that I have not really explained what I mean by the “sweet spot” in the course of launching The Sweet Spot: How to Find Your Groove at Home and Work.)
+(It has been called to my attention by several readers of this blog that I have not really explained what I mean by the “sweet spot” in the course of launching The Sweet Spot: How to Accomplish More by Doing Less.)

-The sweet spot is that place where your greatest strengths and your greatest personal power overlap with those arenas where you find ease, where there is little resistance or stress.
+The sweet spot is that place where your greatest strengths and your greatest personal power overlap with ease, where there is little resistance or stress.

 Here are three easy ways we can get back into our sweet spots: